Leucocoprinus longistriatus: Description

 Leucocoprinus longistriatus is a small dapperling mushroom with thin (2-6mm thick) white flesh.

 Cap: 4.3–8 cm wide, convex or flat with the cap edges sometimes lifting upwards with age.
 The umbo can be distinct or not present when mature and the cap margins have finely striate or plicate grooves running almost to the centre when mature.
 The surface is pale yellow, white or grayish and is covered in fine scales that are easily removed whilst the centre is brown to dark red surrounding the umbo.
-Stem: 4-8.3 cm long and 3.6mm thick tapering up from a bulbous base of 6-12mm when mature.
-The surface is pale yellow or white and smooth but stains a dull ochre colour when young stems are handled whilst the interior flesh is hollow.
+Stem: 4–8.3 cm long and 3.6mm thick tapering up from a bulbous base of 6-12mm when mature.
+The surface is pale yellow or white and smooth but stains a dull ochre colour when young stems are handled, the interior flesh is hollow.
 The small, ascending stem ring has pale brown edges and is located below the middle of the stem and is often just above the base (inferior to basal) however it may disappear.
 Gills: Yellowish white, becoming darker with maturity or when dry.
 Crowded and free with slight tufts on the edges.
 Spores: Elliptical or ovate lacking a distinct pore.
 Non-dextrinoid.
-6-8 x 4.5-5 μm.
+6–8 x 4.5-5 μm.